Insider Guide: How to Spend 3 Days in Miami

 Day 3: Downtown

 At this point, you’ve reached the final morning of your three days in Miami.
-What to do today depends on what time your flight leaves and whether you’re flying out of Fort Lauderdale or Miami.
+What to do today depends on what time your flight leaves and whether you’re flying out of Fort Lauderdale-Hollywood International Airport (FLL) or Miami.
+International Airport (MIA).

 If you have some time to enjoy the city before heading to the airport, I suggest using your last hours to explore Downtown Miami.
 It’s super close to South Beach, and you only have to cross the MacArthur Causeway to get from one to the other.

 Not only is Downtown Miami convenient to access, there’s also a lot to do here.
 It’s also a great place to grab coffee or a quick breakfast before you head to the airport.
-But if you’re looking for a more comprehensive list of things to do, here are some ways you can fill your town in Downtown Miami.
+Here are some other things you can visit in the area.

 Bayside Marketplace